songtaoduan/songtaoduan.github.io/_research/research.md

 ---

 ## Work in progress
-* Revival Projects in International Development: Evidence from Chinese Global Infrastructure since 1949 (with [Austin Strange](https://www.austinstrange.org/), University of Hong Kong)
+* Revival Projects in International Development: Evidence from Chinese Global Infrastructure since 1949 (with [Austin Strange](https://www.austinstrange.org/))
 * Helping or Hindering?
-Outcomes of the U.S. Counterinsurgency (COIN) Intervention (with [Zinab Attai](https://hansbethehouse.cornell.edu/people/biographies/zinab-attai), Cornell University)
+Outcomes of the U.S. Counterinsurgency (COIN) Intervention (with [Zinab Attai](https://hansbethehouse.cornell.edu/people/biographies/zinab-attai))
 * From Text to Behaviors: Analysis of Chinese Foreign Aid Discourse and Allocation (1960-2020)

 ## Policy paper